suckrowPierre/DiffuseSynth/README.md

      - `git submodule init`
      - `git submodule update`

-3. **Load the Project**: Open the project via the provided CMake file.
+2. **Load the Project**: Open the project via the provided CMake file.

-4. **Configure Run/Debug Settings**: Create a Run/Debug Configuration by choosing one of the executables to run the project.
+3. **Configure Run/Debug Settings**: Create a Run/Debug Configuration by choosing one of the executables to run the project.

-5. **Set Up the Server** (without the plugin):
+4. **Set Up the Server**:
    - Update the environment: `conda env update --file environment.yml` (in the FastAPI folder)
    - Activate the environment: `conda activate WaveGenSynthAPI_env`
    - Start the server: `uvicorn server:app --reload`